 Always ask for a better idea, and always apologize for your cockiness.
 If you don’t, then your behavior, your habits, and your attitude might be the obstacles in someone’s way.

 Accepting your flaws and admitting your mistakes is another exhausting trial.
 Even thinking about it might do some nasty things to your self-esteem.
-Still, no road to happiness is ever sunny and straight, and its overcoming of such obstacles and trials, temptations and tests that gives you the strength to go on.
+Still, no road to happiness is ever sunny and straight, and its overcoming of such obstacles and trials, temptations, and tests gives you the strength to go on.

 3. Always Find a Way to Help Others Even When the Sun Don’t Shine on You